ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

   The EDHOC\_Information object MAY include additional fields (see {{edhoc-parameters-object}}) to convey information about RS.
 This information is based on knowledge that AS has about RS, e.g., from a previous onboarding process, with particular reference to what RS supports as EDHOC peer.

-  In case the access token is issued for a group-audience (see {{Section 6.9 of RFC9200}}), the information specified in the EDHOC\_Information object refers to the group-audience as a whole.
+  If the access token is issued for a group-audience (see {{Section 6.9 of RFC9200}}), the information specified in the EDHOC\_Information object refers to the group-audience as a whole.
 Therefore, it is appropriate for AS to define group-audiences comprising RSs that are all aligned in terms of supported EDHOC features and configurations.

 * A unique identification of the authentication credential of RS, AUTH\_CRED\_RS.
 This is specified in the "rs\_cnf" parameter defined in {{RFC9201}}.
 AUTH\_CRED\_RS can be transported by value or referred to by means of an appropriate identifier.
 C could explicitly ask AS to provide AUTH_CRED_RS by value in the access token response, e.g., by relying on the method defined in {{I-D.ietf-ace-workflow-and-params}}.